gontcharovd/airflow-localexecutor-docker-compose/README.md

-# Using the DockerOperator with the LocalExecutor in docker-compose.yaml
+# Airflow: using the DockerOperator with the LocalExecutor in Docker Compose

 This guide will allow you to run the DockerOperator using the LocalExecutor with Apache Airflow deployed on Docker Compose.
 The guide is split into four consecutive steps:

-* 1. Preparing the docker-compose.yaml
+1. Preparing the docker-compose.yaml
-* 2. Adding a new services in the docker-compose.yaml
+2. Adding a new services in the docker-compose.yaml
-* 3. Creating a DAG that connects to the Docker API using this proxy
+3. Creating a DAG that connects to the Docker API using this proxy
-* 4. Testing the DockerOperator
+4. Testing the DockerOperator

 To deploy Airflow on Docker  with Docker Compose you should fetch the docker-compose.yaml: